guisecreator/WorkHelpers/README.md

-# passwordgenerator-dj
+# To Do

-this app generates passwords
+Your tasks is completed!